 What it looks like

-The active ingredient in Alphamox capsules and mixtures is amoxycillin (as amoxycillin trihydrate).
+The active ingredient in ALPHAMOX capsules and mixtures is amoxicillin (as amoxicillin

-Each Alphamox 250 capsule contains 250 mg of the active ingredient amoxycillin.
+Each ALPHAMOX 250 capsule contains 250 mg of the active ingredient amoxicillin.

-Each Alphamox 500 capsule contains 500 mg of the active ingredient amoxycillin.
+Each ALPHAMOX 500 capsule contains 500 mg of the active ingredient amoxicillin.

 The capsules also contain the following inactive ingredients: